 Unfortunately, while this does come in both 38mm and 42mm variations, there's nothing for Series 4 users just yet.

-If you're not necessarily looking for an adhesive or a flexible cover, but still want something to go over your screen, Monoy's plastic alternative gives you an added level of protection for your Apple Watch screen.
+If you're not necessarily looking for an adhesive or a flexible cover, but still want something to go over your screen, Monoy's plastic alternative gives you an added level of protection for your Apple Watch screen, no matter the Series.

 Unlike other options, the tight fit here means that you won't see any moisture creep in around the screen when exercising, and it easily snaps on and off for when you want a break from having this number wrapped around the case.